SeniorNoOne/HPA_currency/README.md

 that SQLite3 or Postgres is used.
 This mode is suitable for local development and testing.
 List of required software:
 - [RabbitMQ](https://www.rabbitmq.com/#getstarted)
-- [PostgreSQL](https://www.postgresql.org/download/) or other preferable Django compatible DB
+- [PostgreSQL](https://www.postgresql.org/download/) (optional if used remote DB connection) - or other preferable Django compatible DB engine in case of development with local DB engine
+- [PgBouncer](https://www.pgbouncer.org/install.html) (optional) - required for Postgres connection polling

 ### **Venv Mode**
 In this mode, the project employs production settings, including Nginx, Gunicorn, PostgreSQL, and